Nut Butter Oat Brownies are gluten-free and made with an easy homemade oat flour recipe.

 Oat flour is a healthier alternative to refined flours (like white, and whole wheat flour).
 And it’s cheap, especially if you make your own.
 I have a full tutorial showing you how to make homemade flour here.
-Trust me, it’s so easy you’ll never buy store-bought flour again!
+Trust me, it’s so easy you’ll never buy store-bought oat flour again!

 I made the entire brownie mixture in my food processor.
 First, I added the oat flour, then all other ingredients and mixed on low until everything came together.
-I love my food processor because it makes recipes like this sooo easy.
+I love my food processor because it makes recipes like this so easy.